-2015 Bargari Sacrilege case: Akshay Kumar appears before SIT in Chandigarh
+2015 Sacrilege case: Akshay Kumar quizzed by SIT, denies meeting Sukhbir Badal outside Punjab

 Chandigarh, Nov 21: Bollywood actor Akshay Kumar on Wednesday appeared before a special investigation team (SIT) of the Punjab Police which is investigating the incidents of sacrilege of the Guru Granth Sahib and the subsequent firing on protesters in 2015.

+In a statement, Kumar said,''I don't know why I've been dragged in this case.
+All allegations of the meeting looks like a script of a movie.
+I was in Punjab in 2011 for a performance that's when I happen to meet Sukhbir Badal.''

+''I have never met Sukhbir Singh Badal outside Punjab.
+It's being said that the meeting happened at my home in 2015 but at that time I was busy shooting for movies Baby and Gabbar is Back,'' he further said.

-Kumar will be questioned regarding his alleged role in brokering a deal between the controversial godman, who was later convicted of rape and sentenced to 20 years' imprisonment and Sukhbir Badal in Mumbai in 2015 just days before the release of a film of the godman.
+Kumar was questioned regarding his alleged role in brokering a deal between the controversial godman, who was later convicted of rape and sentenced to 20 years' imprisonment and Sukhbir Badal in Mumbai in 2015 just days before the release of a film of the godman.

 However, Kumar has denied that he arranged any such meeting or had any role in brokering the deal.